 The Khusela Ikhaya Project is an NGO whose primary goal is using a specially formulated intumescent paint that deters the rapid spread of fires in informal settlements.
 The paint protects exterior surfaces from fire and adds colour to homes.

-This Mandela Day, the NGO is looking for volunteers to pledge their time on Saturday 16 July by painting homes in Khayelitsha with fire-retardant paint.
-For information on how you can get involved take a look at Khusela Ikhaya Project’s Facebook page or visit khuselaikhaya.org.
+This Mandela Day, the NGO is joining forces with the Pebbles Project and will be painting two of their after-school clubs on 21 July in Helderberg, Western Cape.
+For information on how you can get involved, take a look at Khusela Ikhaya Project’s Facebook event.

 Woodrock Animal Rescue is a non-profit, rescue, rehabilitation and re-homing facility in Gauteng.
 The organisation is a safe haven for homeless, abused, stray, injured, sick, geriatric and unwanted animals.

 This Mandela Day they need your help in the form of donations to sterilise 100 animals.
 The funds will help make their goal of a township sterilisation drive possible – where they’ll head to Atteridgeville and Olivienhout Bos in August to offer sterilisations at their clinic premises.
 Visit woodrockanimalrescue.com to find out how you can donate.
 If you can’t get there, you can also donate money or food or, even better, adopt a rescue dog – click here to find out more.

 11. Help save a life